-It's not hard, trust me.
-So few people do these simple things, but doing them makes you stand out and earn the respect you deserve.
-If you want to be treated as a professional, someone who is trustworthy and worth an investment of time, do these four easy things and prove it to your prospects and clients.
+If you want to be treated as a professional, someone who is trustworthy, and worth an investment of time, do these four easy things and prove it to your prospects and clients.

-When you are late, it sends the message that you don't value the other person’s time, and it can seem like you’re telling them that they have nothing better to do than wait for you to show up.
-Trust me, they have plenty to do.
-Take this advice from my son's track coach "on time is late."
+When you're late, it sends the message that you don't value the other person’s time.
+It can seem like you’re telling them that they have nothing better to do than wait for you to show up.
+Take the old-time advice—on time is late.
 Show that you value not only their time but also them.
-This helps with mutual respect – you respect them and their time, they respect you.
+This helps build mutual respect—you respect them and their time, they respect you.

 2. Bring An Agenda